 Interested in your own proof of concept?
 Want to see how Windows Virtual Desktop could be right for your organization?
 At ProServeIT, we’ve helped a number of organizations to explore their options.
 Our Proof of Concept will help you to deploy Windows Virtual Desktop for up to 25 of your users, so you can test out a full desktop virtualization environment and make sure that it fits your unique needs as an organization!
 Give us a shout and let’s get started!

 Want to learn a little more about Windows Virtual Desktop first?
-Check out our on-demand webinar and learn how Windows Virtual Desktop makes remote working easier!
+Check out this on-demand webinar and learn how Windows Virtual Desktop makes remote working easier!
 In this webinar, we discuss what Windows Virtual Desktop is, how virtualization helps to address specific needs, and how using Windows Virtual Desktop can create a seamless client experience for your remote workers!